0xDBFB7/ionprinter/documents/log/construction.md

 <https://nvlpubs.nist.gov/nistpubs/bulletin/14/nbsbulletinv14n1p115_A2b.pdf>

-Describes in fascinating detail how the inner surfaces of a tungsten helix filament is significantly hotter than the outer.
+Describes in fascinating detail how the inner surfaces of a tungsten helix filament are significantly hotter than the outer ones.

 A bowtie with a reflector was designed and imported into Elmer; however, the elmer mesh generator doesn't currently support multiple bodies.